StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 If StackState Agent runs in an AWS environment, an IAM role can be attached to the EC2 instance or EKS pod that it runs on.
 The Agent will then use this role by default.

-1. **If the Agent runs in an EKS pod:**
-   a.
-In AWS, Create the required policy and attach it to the relevant IAM role - [Agent IAM role: EKS](aws-sts-eks.md)
+1. **If the Agent runs in an EKS pod:** In AWS, create the required policy and attach it to the relevant IAM role - [Agent IAM role: EKS](aws-sts-eks.md).
-   b.
 When you configure the AWS check as a cluster check (required for an Agent running on Kubernetes), set the following parameter values in `values.yaml`:
    * `aws_access_key_id: ""`
    * `aws_secret_access_key: ""`
-2. **If the Agent runs on an EC2 instance:**
-   * The IAM role must have the following IAM policy.
+2. **If the Agent runs on an EC2 instance:** The IAM role must have the following IAM policy.
 This policy grants the IAM principal permission to assume the role created in each target AWS account:

     ```javascript
     {